 Local Community Links:

-Laurel’s passenger depot restoration project came about as collaboration between the city of Laurel and Leadership Jones County, a community-based service group.
+Restoration of the Laurel depot came about as a collaboration between the city of Laurel and Leadership Jones County, a community-based service group.
 Leadership Jones County petitioned the city to obtain the station facility from Norfolk Southern Railway.
 When the city took it over in 1994, the structure was sound, but the interior significantly decayed.
 The building was open to vandalism and considered an eyesore at that time.

 Restoration of this 1913 brick structure included functional redesign of the existing rooms and adding a waiting area, replicating and repairing as many of the historic characteristics as possible.
 The original terrazzo floor in the main room was restored, turn-of-the-century style light fixtures were installed, and the original wooden benches repaired.
 The building now serves as not only a working passenger station but also as a community meeting place.
-In 1999, the station won an award of excellence from the Mississippi Heritage Trust for the quality of its rehabilitation.
+Rehabilitation was completed in 1998, and the next year the project won an award of excellence from the Mississippi Heritage Trust.

 Located in the southeast region of Mississippi known as the Pine Belt, Laurel was established in 1882 and first flourished during the growth of the timber industry in that region.
 Three families, the Eastmans, Gardiners, and Rogers came from Iowa to settle in Jones County in the small town emerging from a lumber camp, and named for the flowering shrub abundant in the forests there.
 In the early twentieth century, oil and poultry replaced lumber as the main product of the area.
 Manufacturing in the region is now considerably more diversified.